docker-archive/dcus-hol-2017/docker-cloud/README.md

 One of the most powerful features of Docker Cloud is the ability to define end-to-end CI/CD pipelines.
 In this part of the lab you're going to link your GitHub account to Docker Cloud to facilitate seamless application delivery.

-In order to complete this step you'll need to:
+Let's start by linking your Docker Cloud account to your GitHub account

-- be logged in to GitHub
+1. Using your web browser got to <a href="https://cloud.docker.com">https://cloud.docker.com</a> and sign in

-- have Docker Cloud linked to your GitHub account
+1. Click the **Cloud Settings** link in the menu on the left hand side of the Docker Cloud web UI.

-- have `git` installed on your *management host*
+> **Note**: If you cannot see menu on the left, un-select **Swarm Mode** at the top of the screen

-To link Docker Cloud with GitHub, click the **Cloud Settings** link in the menu on the left hand side of the Docker Cloud web UI.
-Scroll down to the **Source providers** section.
-Click the **power plug** icon and follow the procedure to link your GitHub account.
+1. Scroll down to the **Source providers** section.
+Click the **power plug** icon next to GitHub, and follow the procedure to link your GitHub account.

 ![](./images/power_socket.jpg)